Khamar-Daban incident: Theories

 Multiple theories have been proposed to explain what caused the hikers' deaths.
-Rescuers Valery Tatarnikov and Vladimir Zinov, who took part in the search operation for the bodies, claimed that it was impossible for the hikers to die of cold.
+Rescuers Valery Tatarnikov and Vladimir Zinov, who took part in the search operation for the bodies, claimed that it was impossible that the hikers had died of cold.
 Zinov suggested that they might have died of altitude sickness.
 Tourist Vladimir Borzenkov and member of the search operation Nikolai Fedorov suggested that the hikers went mad due to infrasounds.
 Yuri Golius, the leader of the search operation, blamed their deaths on Korovina's negligence, claiming she was starving her students, which caused them to have vitamin deficiency.
 In a 2018 interview for Komsomolskaya Pravda, Utochenko denied the theory that Korovina might have been responsible for the deaths.
 She believes that the cause of the hikers' deaths was pulmonary edema.

 Hypothermia

-The first explanation proposes that the hikers died in the exact way the autopsy report concluded they did: by succumbing to hypothermia after not being properly sheltered that night.
+The first explanation proposes that the hikers died in the exact way the autopsy report concluded they died: by succumbing to hypothermia after not being properly sheltered that night.
 In severe hypothermia, there may be hallucinations and paradoxical undressing, in which a person removes their clothing, which would explain why the hikers were found partially undressed.

 Certain parts of Utochenko's story could have been unintentionally exaggerated by her, due to the fact that people who undergo a traumatic experience often misremember details of it.